|Nutritional Guidelines (per serving)|

 Gather the ingredients.

-In a large bowl, mix together the mashed potatoes, eggs, and butter.
+In a large bowl, mix together the mashed potatoes, beaten eggs, and softened butter.

-Put dough in a greased bowl.
-Flip dough over inside the bowl so that the dough top is also lightly greased.
+Grease a bowl with olive oil.
+Flip the dough over inside the bowl so the dough's top is also lightly greased.
 Cover the bowl and let the dough rise for 1 to 2 hours, until double in bulk.
+Putting it in the warmest place in your kitchen helps it to rise.

 Punch down the dough by making a fist and pressing firmly in the center of the dough.